-Even though these advantages apply to both vertical and oblique, it is impossible to capture 3D effects, depth and even the perspective of the weather conditions as mentioned earlier.
-You are likely to miss out in crops or soil marks when taking photographs at higher levels.
+Even though these advantages apply to both vertical and oblique, it is impossible to capture 3D effects, depth, and even the perspective of the weather conditions as mentioned earlier.
+You are likely to miss out on crops or soil marks when taking photographs at higher levels.

 It is, therefore, advisable to opt for vertical aerial photography when you want an overview.

 What Are Some of the Applications of Aerial Photography in Archaeology?